MfN-Berlin/app-kiebids/README.md

 You can either wait a few minutes and try again, or set a new port number in the ```.env``` file.

-## FiftyOne Database
+### FiftyOne Database

-When running the pipeline in debug mode (mode: debug in dev_workflow.yaml) the fiftyone database is enabled.
+When running the pipeline in debug mode the fiftyone database is enabled.
 If the pipeline was abruptly cancelled it may cause issues with the storing of data to the database.
 If such issues are encountered, you can simply delete the database before running the pipeline again:

 ```bash
 rm data/debug/fifty-db --r